London is the world’s allergy capital and over a third of us suffer with allergies.

 MB ChB, DCH, MCFP, Dip Allergy, Dip Pract Dermatology (Cardiff)

-Adult and Children’s Allergy Consultant with postgraduate diplomas in Allergy, Dermatology, Family Practice and Paediatrics, consulting from clinics in Central London, Guildford and Farnham.
+Adult and Children’s Allergy Consultant with postgraduate diplomas in Allergy, Dermatology, Family Practice and Paediatrics, allergy consulting for 20 years from clinics in London and Guildford.
+General enquiries contact us by email .

 Did you Know?